lalithsuresh/lalithsuresh.github.io/research.md

 as the state of practice.

-I am currently CEO & Co-founder at [Feldera](https://www.feldera.com/), where we are building a powerful streaming platform for AI, ML and data teams.
+I am currently CEO & Co-founder at [Feldera](https://www.feldera.com/), where we are building a powerful incremental compute platform for AI, ML and data teams.
 It is powered by our [award-winning research](https://www.feldera.com/blog/tags/award/) that allows us to incrementally execute arbitrarily complex SQL programs.